spicata/spicata99/apprentice.md

 5. overestimation of abilities

 none of these are necessarily bad, however, it has led to this general idea that when you don't know, just ask someone better than you. that is a good idea, except it makes it so that the town members end up depending on others rather than figuring it out yourselves.

+so, instead of us trying to focus on everyone, we just focus on one.